BusinessOptics/fn_graph/README.rst

 Fn Graph
 ========

-Light weight function pipelines for python.
+Lightweight function pipelines for python

+For more information and live examples look at `fn-graph.businessoptics.biz <https://fn-graph.businessoptics.biz/>`_

 Overview
 --------